vikashprajapati-git/PineBall/README.md

 # PineBall
-This basic game will only run in PC or Laptop, you can download this setup/.exe file and install it into your PC/laptop
+This basic game will only run in windows Platform, you can download this setup/.exe file and install it into your PC/laptop